Straub Benioff Medical Center

 -

-New garden spaces: We will be replacing the Palma, Milnor and Makai clinic buildings with significant green space and landscaping.
-The removal of the buildings on the corner of South King Street and Ward Avenue will allow for more open views from Thomas Square.
+We will be replacing the Palma, Milnor, and Makai clinic buildings with significant green space and landscaping.
+The removal of the buildings on the corner of South King Street and Ward Avenue will allow for more open views from Thomas Square. -

 Phase 4: Modernization of Historical Building and Existing Hospital